AuroraAmissa/ProjectUnison/content/ch2-basics/basic_rules.md

 * In general, if you wind up with a fraction, round down, even if the fraction is one-half or larger.
 Certain rolls, such as damage and hit points, have a minimum of 1.
 * Specific trumps general.
 If one ability says you can't do something in general, and another rule says you can do it in a specific case, you can do it only in that specific case.
-* During a single level,
+* During a single level, your character may choose the features they gain on that level in any order.
+Two features can never serve as prerequisites for one another - there must be an order in which you can gain the features and all prerequisites are already met when the feature is gained.

 ## Allowed Content